peteremiller/bikesharing/README.md

 <img src="pictures/Screen9.png">

 The screen above visualizes the most popular stations for starting and ending a bike ride in NYC.
 During the month of August the start and stop points are the same, Grand Central Terminal.
 This screen is important for investors when trying to understand useage patterns and traffic patterns of riders.
-Investors want to know where their clients are going, why they are going there and how long it takes to complete a ride.
+Investors want to know where their clients are going, what is at the location and how long it takes to complete a ride.

 ## Summary